ESTABLISHMENT AND ORGANIZATION OF THE

 The signature of the Governor may be in facsimile whenever appropriate;

 (c) represent the Bangko Sentral, either personally or through counsel, including private counsel, as may be authorized by the Monetary Board, in any legal proceedings, action or specialized legal studies; and

 (d) delegate his power to represent the Bangko Sentral, as provided in subsections (a), (b) and (c) of this section, to other officers upon his own responsibility: Provided, however, That in order to preserve the integrity and the prestige of his office, the Governor of the Bangko Sentral may choose not to participate in preliminary discussions with any multilateral banking or financial institution on any negotiations for the Government within or outside the Philippines.
 During the negotiations, he may instead be represented by a permanent negotiator.

 SECTION 19.
-Authority of the Governor in Emergencies. — In case of emergencies where time is insufficient to call a meeting of the Monetary Board, the Governor of the Bangko Sentral, with the concurrence of two (2) other members of the Monetary Board, may decide any matter or take any action within the authority of the Board.
+Authority of the Governor in Emergencies. — In case of emergencies where time is sufficient to call a meeting of the Monetary Board, the Governor of the Bangko Sentral, with the concurrence of two (2) other members of the Monetary Board, may decide any matter or take any action within the authority of the Board.

 The Governor shall submit a report to the President and Congress within seventy-two (72) hours after the action has been taken.

 At the soonest possible time, the Governor shall call a meeting of the Monetary Board to submit his action for ratification.